-Hello Simon, great to have you on board!
+Hello Simon!
 Could you tell us a little about your career journey so far?

 I took an early interest in making games back at school.
 I taught myself Basic in my spare time and would build small games and apps just for the joy of learning how.
 When I saw there was a games software course at a nearby university I knew that was what I wanted to do.